 If necessary, your GP can refer you to one of our clinics.

 If you have, or have previously had, an overactive thyroid, you will be offered an appointment at one of our clinics.
 If you are on treatment to control your thyroid, please discuss with your endocrine consultant if you are planning a pregnancy for advice.

 If you discover you are pregnant, please inform your GP or consultant as soon as possible and ask for an early referral to our service.

 We offer haematology clinics at both City Hospital and QMC.

-- women with sickling disorders or thalassaemia
+- people with sickling disorders or thalassaemia

-- women who have had a thrombosis
+- people who have had a thrombosis.